ashvardanian/extrapolaTED/README.md

      ```

 3. **Server Startup**:
-   - Launch the server to start exploring with ExtrapolaTED:
+   - Launch the server to power retrieval augmentation:
      ```sh
      python server.py
      ```

 4. **Exploration**:
-   - Open your Jupyter Notebook and follow the instructions to start generating TED-like lectures on your desired topics.
+   - Open your Jupyter Notebook and start generating TED-like lectures on your desired topics.
    - Or simply open the [Wordware Prompt Pipeline](https://app.wordware.ai/r/25184ff7-db28-4c50-a0c4-2addbf31c28f) and start playing with it!

 Your journey towards creating insightful and illuminating TED-like lectures begins now!

 ## :star2: The Minds Behind

-- **Ash Vardanian**: The architect behind USearch, UForm, and the retrieval pipelines.
+- **[Ash Vardanian](https://github.com/ashvardanian)**: The architect behind USearch, UForm, and the retrieval pipelines.
-- **Tyler Neylon**: The maestro of prompting and video generation, orchestrating pure Python to create magic.
+- **[Tyler Neylon](https://github.com/tylerneylon)**: The person behind [Explacy](https://github.com/tylerneylon/explacy) and maestro of prompting and video generation.
-- **Robert Chandler**: The visionary behind Wordware, the platform that empowers Language model apps.
+- **[Robert Chandler](https://github.com/nyacg)**: The visionary behind Wordware, the platform that empowers Language model apps.

 ## :file_folder: Project Structure